codefresh-io/docs.codefresh.io/_docs/docker-registries/push-image-to-a-docker-registry.md

 ---
-title: "Push an image to a Docker registry"
+title: "Push an image"
-description: ""
+description: "Using the Codefresh UI to push Docker images to a Registry"
-group: configure-ci-cd-pipeline
+group: docker-registries
 redirect_from:
   - /docs/push-image-to-a-docker-registry/
 toc: true